2018 UC San Diego La Jolla Campus LRDP

 Why does UC San Diego need to grow?

-The university’s growth helps expand access to the top-ranked education, groundbreaking research, award-winning healthcare and community enrichment that UC San Diego is known to deliver.
+The university’s growth helps respond to increasing demand and expands access to the top-ranked education, groundbreaking research, award-winning healthcare and community enrichment that UC San Diego is known to deliver.

 Why is student enrollment growing so fast?